-As a Founder, I’ve learned my fair share of lessons the first couple years cultivating Damolade Consulting.
+As a Founder, I’ve learned my fair share of lessons the first couple years cultivating damolade consulting.
 I’ve also helped plenty of startups scale their businesses and noted the paths they took that lead to success and growth.

-When it comes to starting up any business that partly relies on their web presence to bring in sales for products or services, you may wonder where you should be channelling your time, effort, and budget to bring in quality leads.
+When it comes to starting up any business that partly relies on their web presence to bring in sales for products or services, you may wonder where you should be channeling your time, effort, and budget to bring in quality leads.
 And while there’s never going to be a one-size-fits-all kind of solution to this, because every startup is different, there’s always going to be best practices that will help you scale up and grow.

 When you invest everything you have into your business, you want to make sure that a) you’re on the right track with your investment dollars, and b), that it’s likely to bring you some form of ROI.
-So if you’re wondering where you should be channelling your energy and dollars, here are a few areas I’ve found that provides the most bang for your buck.
+So if you’re wondering where you should be channeling your energy and dollars, here are a few areas I’ve found that provides the most bang for your buck.